Chemotherapy and Hair Loss: What to Expect During Treatment

 Hair loss was definitely one of the more traumatic side effects of cancer treatment.
 Nothing prepared me for the sight of cursed hair strands in my hands every time I ran my fingers through my hair.
 I struggled to look at myself in the bathroom mirror—it was like I was slowly losing a part of what made me, me.

 The reality of my cancer diagnosis first hit me when I first saw huge clumps of hair on my pillow about two weeks after my first treatment.
 It was like the wind had been knocked out of me.
 I knew that hair loss was a common side effect of chemo.
-Through research, I had found that about 65 percent of cancer patients undergoing chemotherapy experience hair loss.
 I told doctors I understood but secretly I hoped and prayed that it wouldn’t happen to me.

 Unfortunately, I was in the majority and I was angry.
 As much as I wanted to convince myself that everything would be okay, I HATED that people could finally see that I had cancer.